-Y Year Ended December 31, 2023 2022 (In millions) Net cash provided by operating activities \$ 345.9 \$ 81.0 Net cash used in investing activities (172.8) (232.8) Net cash provided by (used in) financing activities (197.1) 149.3
+Year Ended December 31, 2024 2023 (In mi Net cash provided by operating activities \$ 125.3 \$ 345.9 Net cash used in investing activities (206.7) (172.8) Net cash provided by (used in) financing activities 89.3 (197.1)

 Operating Activities-Cash provided by operating activities primarily reflected our Net income, adjusted for non-cash items and changes in working capital.
-The change in working capital was primarily due to improved payment terms and factoring of certain Accounts receivable.
+The \$55.7 million Loss due to misappropriation of assets, net of recoveries, \$3.6 million of related professional fees and \$16.4 million associated tax benefit are also included in cash provided by operating activities.

-Investing Activities-Cash used by investing activities primarily reflects \$143.7 million expenditures for safety, maintenance and growth investments and \$29.1 million to install emissions reduction technology to meet the Environmental Protection Agency ("EPA") requirements in the U.S.
+Investing Activities-Cash used by investing activities amounted to \$206.7 million.
+The expenditures were primarily related to maintenance and growth investments, including \$66.4 million related to construction of the facility in La Porte, Texas.

-Financing Activities-Net cash used by financing activities was \$197.1 million.
-These outflows primarily consisted of \$97.5 million, net related to repayment of our prior revolving credit facility (the "Prior RCF") and ancillary credit facilities, \$65.6 million for repurchase of common stock under the Stock Repurchase Program and \$36.3 million repayment of the repurchase agreement to sell European Emission Allowance certificates ("Repurchase agreement").
-Those were partially offset by proceeds of borrowings to partially finance the construction of our Huaibei facility, China and working capital requirements in Korea.
+Financing Activities-Net cash provided by financing activities was \$89.3 million.
+These inflows primarily consisted of \$68.2 million, net borrowings under our ancillary credit facilities and \$48.0 million related to other short-term debt borrowings.
+Those were partially offset by scheduled debt repayments, dividend distributions and repurchase of shares of Common stock.
 See Note J. Debt and Other Obligations to the accompanying Consolidated Financial Statements for further information regarding the Company's indebtedness.